MoonModules/WLED-Docs/docs/soundreactive/Line-Input.md

 * I2C SDA = 18
 * I2C SCL = 23

-Other revisions of the AiThinker v2.2 boards use a chip with the following pins:
+If the above doesn't work for AiThinker v2.2 boards use a chip with the following pins, use if you see errors about I2C:

 Note: the underside of ESP32 overhang shows ESP32-A1S B221 and B238 on two boards with this config - the "B" or "B2" may be hints as to revision.